Pylons/pyramid/docs/narr/resources.rst

 :func:`~pyramid.url.resource_url` is used to generate them in this simple manner, because resources are "places" in the hierarchy, and URLs are meant to be clicked on to be visited.
-Relative URLs that you include on HTML pages rendered as the result of the default view of a resource are typically more apt to be relative to these resources than relative to their parent.
+Relative URLs that you include on HTML pages rendered as the result of the default view of a resource are more apt to be relative to these resources than relative to their parent.

 You can also pass extra elements to :func:`~pyramid.url.resource_url`: